zoidyzoidzoid/awesome-ebpf/readme.md

 - [bcc/tools](https://github.com/iovisor/bcc/tree/master/tools) - These tools themselves can be seen as example use cases for BPF programs, mostly for tracing and monitoring. bcc tools have been packaged for some Linux distributions.
 - [MPLSinIP sample](https://github.com/fzakaria/eBPF-mpls-encap-decap) - A heavily commented sample demonstrating how to encapsulate & decapsulate MPLS within IP.
 The code is commented for those new to BPF development.
 - [ebpf-samples](https://github.com/vbpf/ebpf-samples) - A collection of compiled (as ELF object files) samples gathered from several projects, primarily intended to serve as test cases for user space verifiers.
+- [ebpf-kill-example](https://github.com/niclashedam/ebpf-kill-example) - A fully documented and tested example of an eBPF probe that logs all force-kills and prints them out in user-space.

 ## eBPF Workflow: Tools and Utilities